 - Includes an extensive library of pet content

-Fetch by The Dodo (formerly Petplan) is another pet insurance carrier offering coverage for conditions like hip dysplasia.
+Fetch Pet Insurance (formerly Petplan) is another pet insurance carrier offering coverage for conditions like hip dysplasia.
 As long as this condition is not pre-existing when you buy the policy, Fetch coverage can reimburse you for everything from exams to imaging and diagnostic tests, treatments, therapies, surgery, rehabilitation, and more.

 With Fetch, you can build a pet insurance plan that offers reimbursement at a rate of 70%, 80%, or 90% of eligible care expenses.
 Annual deductibles can either be $300, $500, or $700, with annual benefit limits ranging from $5,000 to unlimited.